-Kiln Manager:
+Kiln Manager

-- 1. Attends board and general meetings when possible. - 2.
-Maintains a team of at least 3 club members to help manage kiln stacking/un-stacking, operations, and maintenance.
+- 1. Attends Business and General meetings when possible. - 2.
+During cuttings, supervises loading of kiln and assures proper placement of stickers and stack probes. - 3.
+Keeps the Lead for Log Cutting informed as to the progress of filling the kiln so the amount of lumber destined for the kiln is not over-cut. - 4.
+Prepares kiln for drying. - 5.
+Monitors lumber moisture content and adjusts temperatures during drying.
+Keeps Board informed on drying status. - 6.
+Maintains kiln.
+Maintains a team of at least 3 Club members to help manage kiln stacking/un-stacking, operations, and maintenance.
 Trains team members.
 Assures that at least one team member is qualified to manage the kiln in his absence.
-Keeps board informed of any kiln related issues. - 3.
-Opens the Public Works gate and kiln on day of cutting--about the time cutting is scheduled to begin.
-Insures sufficient stickers are available.
+Keeps Board informed of any kiln related issues.

+- 7. On the day of a cutting, opens the Public Works gate about the time cutting is scheduled to begin.
+Ensures sufficient stickers are available.
 Supervises the stacking of lumber to include sawdust removal from boards, cutting boards that are too long, and proper placement of stickers and probes.
-Advises the Lead for Log Cutting when the kiln is about half full and when it is about 3/4 full so the amount of lumber destined for the kiln is not over-cut. - 4.
+Advises the Saw Master when the kiln is about half full and when it is about 3/4 full so the amount of lumber destined for the kiln is not over-cut. - 8.
 Determines kiln-drying plan based on type(s) of lumber to be dried.
 Operates kiln in accordance with drying plan, making any adjustments dictated by moisture content or other factors.
 Monitors moisture content and temperatures daily, either on-site or using remote monitoring.
 Assures hardware is functioning properly.
-Reports on drying progress at board and general meetings. - 5.
+Reports on drying progress at Board and General meetings. - 9.
+Maintains current inventory of lumber in and outside of the kiln. - 10.
+When inventorying lumber that has been loaded into the kiln for drying, records the types of lumber and the quantities available for Club members and log donors. - 11.
+Reports on inventory status at Board and General meetings. - 12.
 Opens the Public Works gate and kiln on day of lumber sale--about 1 hour prior to sale.
 Supervises the removal of lumber from the kiln.
-Coordinates with Lead for Lumber Sales to determine proper placement

-- of lumber, as it is un-stacked.
-Assures probes and stickers are properly stored. - 6.
-Takes the kiln electric meter reading at the end of each drying cycle and provides this reading to the club treasurer.
+Coordinates with Lead for Lumber Sales to determine proper placement of lumber, as it is un-stacked.
+Assures probes and stickers are properly stored. - 13.
+Takes the kiln electric meter reading at the end of each drying cycle and provides this reading to the Club treasurer.